 In addition to my work in and with the Susquehanna Valley, I have written on issues relating to climate change, environment, history, human rights, and science.
 My book, Unfreezing the Arctic: Science, Colonialism, and the Transformation of Inuit Lands (University of Chicago Press, 2016) gives a backstory to modern climate change and globalization through an environmental and colonial history of science in the North American Arctic.

-In my spare time, I enjoy spending time with loved ones, organizing my community for justice, running, biking, canoeing, playing sports, reading, noodling on the guitar and piano, cooking, and traveling.
+In my spare time, I enjoy spending time with loved ones, organizing my community for justice, running, biking, lifting weights, playing sports, reading, noodling on the guitar and piano, cooking, and traveling.